9sarah0/CV/README.md

 |:-------------:|:-----------:|:-------------:|:-----------------:|:-------:|:----------|
 | [Run to Riches](https://github.com/9sarah0/PlatformerRun) |4| An android game-ified running app that will inspire people to get out and RUNNN | Java, Android Studio | Junit, |-Non of the team members had any experience with Java, or building any kind of mobile apps. <br> -Following TDD with an unfamiliar language.<br> -Time |
 | [Volunteer Matcher](https://github.com/arukomp/volunteer-matcher) |5| A job board for voluntary opportunities including a rewards scheme | Javascript, Node.js, Express, MongoDB | Mocha, Chai, Zombie|-We had only 3 and a half days to work on the project. <br>  -Most of the technologies used were new to us including non-relational databases |

+## Reviews
+Here is what my final project team thought of me:

+_"Sara picks up new tech extremely quickly, and she is very good at managing an approach to solving problems"_ - [Ross Hamilton](https://github.com/SlipperyJ)

+_"Very quickly adapted to a new language (java) and applied syntax"_ - [Robert Summers](https://github.com/Rob-rls)

+_"Great teacher / communication skills"_ - [Alban Allen](https://github.com/albiebabie)

 ## Education